-Likewise, the officers here had probable cause to believe appellant was in possession of crack cocaine.
+Further, the presence of contraband only heightened the credibility of the informant.
+Thus, the officers also had probable cause to believe appellant was in possession of crack cocaine and that it was hidden between his buttocks..
 Under Article 14.01, it is not necessary that an officer be certain that an offense has been or is being committed, so long as he has reasonably trustworthy information that would warrant a prudent person in believing that the arrested person has committed or is committing an offense.
 Id.
 Moreover, in assessing probable cause to believe an offense has been or is being committed, the officer is not restricted solely to information or facts which he has personally observed.
 See Beverly v.
 State, 792 S.W.2d 103, 105 (Tex.
 Crim.
 App.
 1990) In addition to his own observations, an officer may rely on reasonably trustworthy information provided by another person in making the overall probable cause assessment.
 Id.; see also Astran v.
 State, 799 S.W.2d 761, 764 (Tex.
 Crim.
 App.
 1990).

-Accordingly, I believe the police were authorized under Article 14.01 to arrest appellant without a warrant.
+Accordingly, Ibelieve the police were authorized under Article 14.01 to arrest appellant without a warrant.